 Keep in mind how some materials, like leather, require additional care and maintenance.
-While other materials, like neoprene, can be treated roughly and is washing-machine safe.
+While other materials, like neoprene, can be treated roughly and are machine washable.

 A Matter of Style

 As in other areas of life, when it comes to boat shoes, looks do matter.
-When in doubt, it’s sometimes better to be overdressed, so go with a classic brown leather or canvas boat shoe if unsure what the occasion calls for.
+When in doubt, it's sometimes better to be overdressed, so go with a classic brown leather or canvas boat shoe if unsure about the occasion.

 My top pick is a great go-between when it comes to boat shoes that are casual yet handsome.